Sami Jo Small

 Sami Jo Small (born March 25, 1976) is a Canadian former ice hockey goaltender.
-As a member of the Canadian national team, she was a three-time Olympic medallist and four-time World Championship medallist.
+As a member of the Canadian national team, she was an Olympic gold medallist and four-time World Championship medallist.
 One of the founders of the now defunct Canadian Women's Hockey League (CWHL), she served in the role of vice-chair during the league's inaugural season and went on to play ten seasons in the league.
-She is the current team president of the Toronto Six.
+She was the team president of the Toronto Six before the Premier Hockey Federation ceased operations in 2023.

 Playing career

 Small competed for Team Manitoba at the 1991 Canada Winter Games.

 Stanford University

 Small is a graduate of Collège Jeanne-Sauvé and attended Stanford University on a track and field scholarship for the discus throw, hammer throw, and javelin throw events.
 While at Stanford, she also played on the Cardinal men's club hockey team.
 At the 1997 Pacific-10 Track and Field championships, held May 24–25, 1997, Small finished in fifth place in the hammer throw with a distance of 161.5 ft and placed seventh in discus throw with a distance of 158.8 ft.